CtrlK

 Trigger Term Quality

-Excellent coverage of natural keywords including hardware platforms (ARM, RISC-V, esp32, stm32, nrf), protocols (SPI, I2C, UART), frameworks (RTIC, embassy), and even Chinese terms (嵌入式, 单片机).
-Users would naturally use these terms.
+Excellent coverage of natural trigger terms users would say, including hardware platforms (ARM, RISC-V, esp32, stm32, nrf), protocols (SPI, I2C, UART), frameworks (RTIC, embassy), and even Chinese equivalents (嵌入式, 单片机).
+These are terms embedded developers naturally use.

 3 / 3